 Where to Stay in Jasper

 Luxury – Although not quite as jaw-dropping and impressive as its Banff neighbour, the Fairmont Jasper Park Lodge is notable in its own right.
-With impressive lakefront views of Beauvert Lake, 8 on-site restaurants, a spa, and an award-winning golf course, this resort is worth the splurge.
+With impressive lakefront views of Beauvert Lake, eight on-site restaurants, a spa, and an award-winning golf course, this resort is worth the splurge.

 Mid-Range – For a unique accommodation experience in Jasper National Park, we recommend renting a cabin at Jasper East Cabins.
 They are more budget-friendly than Jasper Park and you get to stay in your very own wood cabin that has all the amenities like a fireplace and kitchenette.